Reptile Intake

 Please be aware that if you call us out to help with a reptile, and then you do not use our services, we reserve the right to charge for our time, fuel, and expenses related to dispatching our volunteers and equipment.
 We would love to help any reptiles in need that you have, however we do not appreciate our volunteers time being wasted.

-trusted their reptiles to Arrowhead?
+Who else, besides pet owners, have trusted their reptiles to Arrowhead?

 OH Dept of Agriculture